Make the shift from being completely caught up in your conceptual mind to being aware of it.

 "You can realize the illusory nature of thought.
 You can realize that every thought that is created is not true in and of itself."
 Yes, you can.
 We all can.
 Providing we're open.

 "Every thought is neutral.
 It is a temporary condensation of energy that doesn't mean anything unless you believe it to be true and ascribe meaning to it."
-Dwell on these words for a moment or two.
+Dwell on these words for a moment or two and allow them to spark the wisdom within you.

 "There are sincere men and women who want to be free of suffering.
 I was one of those without realizing it.